indexed-finance/docs/community/faq.md

 ### I Hold {X} - Why Can't I Stake It For Rewards?

 The most likely cause of this is that you're trying to stake the 'pure' token (such as ORCL5), rather than the equivalent Uniswap liquidity provider (LP) token, e.g. DEFI5-ETH.
+However, you _can_ stake certain index tokens 'single-sided': at present, these are DEFI5, CC10 and DEGEN.

 If you're unfamiliar with the process of providing liquidity, please read [this article](https://defiprime.com/uniswap-liquidity-pools).
 Be sure you're absolutely certain what you're doing before you engage in staking.